profsmith89/ctps/_sources/glossary.md

 **protocol:** a fancy way of saying that two processes cannot communicate unless they agree on how they're going to do it (e.g., you speak first and then we'll alternate) and what language they're going to use (e.g., we'll speak in slang-free English).

+**pseudorandom number:** computers use algorithms to produce the "random" numbers.
+To a human, pseudorandom numbers look random because the next number at any point in the sequence is hard for us to guess, unless you know the algorithm being used and use it to compute the next number.
+Computer games are fun to play because they use something "random" (e.g., the current time) to *seed* the pseudorandom number generator.
+The seed is used to drop you into the pseudorandom sequence at some hard-to-guess point.
+Of course, if you provide a pseudorandom number generator with the same seed each time, you'll get the same "random" sequence out.

 **result:** every Python function returns a result.

 **return-statement:** the statement that directs a program's control flow from the current function back to the function that called it (i.e., back to the current call site).
 A return-statement may include an expression, which becomes the value of the call-site expression.
 If no expression is provided, Python returns the special value `None`.

 **sequence:** an ordered collection of items.

+**sequence diagram:** a stylized diagram that helps us imagine the sequences of messages between the client and server necessary for the task before us.

+**shim:** a term used for a library that modifies the API of another library for the purposes of simplifying that interface, extending that interface, or translating between APIs.

+**socket:** a software representation of a communication endpoint.
+We bind sockets to a software port number.

 **standard:** a documented and widely agreed-upon method for doing something.